wschella/mu-search/README.md

 In development mode (setting the environment variable `RACK_ENV` to `development`), the application will listen for changes in `config.json`.
 Any change will trigger a complete reload of the full application, including deleting existing indexes, and building any default indexes specified in eager indexing.
 This behaviour overrules the `persist_indexes` flag.

+### Environment variables
+This section gives an overview of all options that are configurable via environment variables.
+The options that can be configured in the `config.json` file as well are not repeated here.
+This list contains options that can only be configured via environment variables.

+- **MAX_REQUEST_URI_LENGTH** : maximum length of an incoming request URL.
+Defaults to 10240.
+- **MAX_REQUEST_HEADER_LENGTH** : maximum length of the headers of an incoming request.
+Defaults to 1024000.
 ## Discussions
 ### Why a custom Elasticsearch docker image?
 The [mu-semtech/search-elastic-backend](https://github.com/mu-semtech/mu-search-elastic-backend) is a custom Docker image based on the official Elasticsearch image.
 Providing a custom image allows better control on the version of Elasticsearch, currently v7.2.0, used in combination with the mu-search service.